nf-core/eager/docs/usage.md

 #### `--gatk_downsample`

-Maximum depth coverage allowed for genotyping before downsampling is turned on.
-Any position with a coverage higher than this value will be randomly downsampled to 250 reads.
+Maximum depth coverage allowed for genotyping before down-sampling is turned on.
+Any position with a coverage higher than this value will be randomly down-sampled to 250 reads.
 Default: 250

 #### `--gatk_ug_gatk_ug_defaultbasequalities`